skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 ## Create teams of digital talent

 Improving digital services requires organizational change, and it takes a team approach to get the traction needed.
 Create agile, cross-functional, and self-organizing digital teams around critical services.
 For example, you might want to put a team in place to focus on driver's license and renewal services.
 Another team might focus on vehicle registration.
-Digital talent is more effective in focused teams, because digital teams will have an easier time introducing new methodologies to the organization.
+Digital talent is more effective in focused teams because digital teams will have an easier time introducing new methodologies to the organization.

 ## Keep teams small